heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 #### Prerequisites

 To build SAPL Server LT from source, first ensure that [OpenJDK 17](https://openjdk.org/projects/jdk/17/) or newer is installed.
-There are several distributions available, such as [Eclipse Temurin](https://adoptium.net/de/temurin/releases/) suppling binaries for different platforms.
+There are several distributions available, such as [Eclipse Temurin](https://adoptium.net/de/temurin/releases/) supplying binaries for different platforms.

 SAPL uses Apache Maven as its build system, which must be installed and can be downloaded from the [Apache Maven Download Page](https://maven.apache.org/download.cgi).